luqmanishere/wayper/README.md

 ## Features
 - Sets wallpapers from images
-- Rotate images in a directory with set duration
+- Rotate through images in a directory with set duration
 - Config hotreloads
+- Multi-output (displays) support

 ## Configuration